Andor Lilienthal: Biography

 Lilienthal remained actively involved in the chess world into his ninth decade.
-He died on May 8, 2010 at the age of 99; it was reported that he had been ill for some time.
+He died on 8 May 2010, at the age of 99.
+It was reported that he had been ill for some time.
+At the time of his death, he was the oldest living grandmaster.

 According to Boris Spassky, Robert James Fischer approved only three chess players who could carry his coffin at his funeral: Andor Lilienthal, Lajos Portisch, and Boris Spassky.

 Notable games

 Lilienthal was one of the few players with an even record against Capablanca.
 Lilienthal's "most celebrated victory" is his win commanding the white pieces against Capablanca at Hastings 1934–35: